 Panorama of Moscow

-Upon arrival at the Moscow airport, you will be greeted by a local guide who will accompany you on a private transfer to your 4-star hotel, located in the historical centre of the Russian capital.
+Upon arrival at the Moscow airport, you will be transferred to the 4* Budapest Hotel, located in the historical centre of the Russian capital.
 After check-in, you will have free time to unpack and relax or begin to explore magical Moscow and get a taste of what you are about to experience.

 Day 2 - Kremlin and Armoury walking tour.
 Free time